avliu-um/nba-midlights/README.md

 ## Implementation

 This repo contains the code for NBA Midlights.
+The code combines several web scraping tactics, parallelization, and video stitching tools.

 See [here](https://drive.google.com/drive/folders/1T6EhLKyoYiK7uTHnVipAZrLA72qDXanN?usp=sharing) for example Midlight videos.

 We use several web scraping tools to crawl NBA.com and find relevant clips, including BeautifulSoup and Selenium.
 In the most general use case, our code accepts a date as input, and then generates Midlight videos for every game that occured on that date.